rlorimier/hangman_py/README.md

 ### Code features
 - Created in Python using Visual studio Code.
 - Deployed in Heroku for online interaction.
-- Use of random library to select a ramdom word from a list.
+- Use of random library to select a random word from a list.
 - Lines commented for an easy and clear code understanding.

 ### User features